ljw1004/csharpspec/csharp/attributes.md

 A small number of attributes affect the language in some way.
 These attributes include:

-*  `System.AttributeUsageAttribute` (§17.4.1), which is used to describe the ways in which an attribute class can be used.
+*  `System.AttributeUsageAttribute` ([The AttributeUsage attribute](attributes.md#the-attributeusage-attribute)), which is used to describe the ways in which an attribute class can be used.
-*  `System.Diagnostics.ConditionalAttribute` (§17.4.2), which is used to define conditional methods.
+*  `System.Diagnostics.ConditionalAttribute` ([The Conditional attribute](attributes.md#the-conditional-attribute)), which is used to define conditional methods.
-*  `System.ObsoleteAttribute` (§17.4.3), which is used to mark a member as obsolete.
+*  `System.ObsoleteAttribute` ([The Obsolete attribute](attributes.md#the-obsolete-attribute)), which is used to mark a member as obsolete.
-*  `System.Runtime.CompilerServices.CallerLineNumberAttribute`, `System.Runtime.CompilerServices.CallerFilePathAttribute` and `System.Runtime.CompilerServices.CallerMemberNameAttribute` (§17.4.4), which are used to supply information about the calling context to optional parameters.
+*  `System.Runtime.CompilerServices.CallerLineNumberAttribute`, `System.Runtime.CompilerServices.CallerFilePathAttribute` and `System.Runtime.CompilerServices.CallerMemberNameAttribute` ([Caller info attributes](attributes.md#caller-info-attributes)), which are used to supply information about the calling context to optional parameters.

 ### The AttributeUsage attribute